peterjc/blast_max_target_seqs/README.md

 # Test case for the BLAST+ number of alignments limit "issue".

-This git repository contains a small test case to reproduce for the ["-max_taget_seqs issue"](https://gist.github.com/sujaikumar/504b3b7024eaf3a04ef5) found by [Sujai Kumar](https://github.com/sujaikumar) in Dec 2015.
+This git repository contains a small test case to reproduce the ["-max_taget_seqs issue"](https://gist.github.com/sujaikumar/504b3b7024eaf3a04ef5) found by [Sujai Kumar](https://github.com/sujaikumar) in December 2015.

 The files ``tests/older_matches.*`` contain a small protein BLAST database based on a subset of the NCBI NR database as of 2018-06-08 matching the